ehcastroh-teach/START_HERE/README.md

 - **Environments** — Python-based repos include a `requirements.txt` or `environment.yml` for reproducibility.
 - **Licensing** — teaching content is shared under an open license per-repo (see individual repo `LICENSE` files); check before reuse or redistribution.

 Some repos are setup and infrastructure guides rather than notebook collections.
-These follow the same README conventions but ship reference config files in place of `notebooks/` and `data/` — `Local_Llama` is the current example.
+These follow the same README conventions but ship reference config files in place of `notebooks/` and `data/` — `Herdr_AI_Dev_Environment` and `Local_Llama` are the current examples.

 ## Contributing / feedback